Academic Year 2023-2024 enrollment is now open! Summer 2023 classes are filling up fast! VIEW COURSES

 Patrick Ramirez

-Patrick's fascination with nature led him to get a Bachelor of Science degree in biology from the University of Texas at Dallas.
-He has been teaching and tutoring a variety of subjects between math, science, and language arts for a few years now.
+Patrick’s fascination with nature led him to get a Bachelor of Science degree in biology from the University of Texas at Dallas.
+Aside from teaching at AoPS, he also tutors for test prep and teaches middle school math for FISD.
 He will always be amazed by how far humanity has been able to decode the universe through education and is honored to contribute.
 Patrick loves music, art, and gaming, and his favorite Pokemon is Gengar.

 Judy Steen